 Information on the temporal and geographic distribution of the Pacific common eider Somateria mollissima v-nigrum is required to design monitoring programs and develop management plans.
 This is a high priority need by the SDJV.
-In our study, we provide distribution information on the movements and non-breeding distribution of eiders nesting in the western Aleutian Islands.
-The study area is the Near Islands group which includes Attu, Agattu, Shemya, Alaid, and Nizki islands (Fig. 1).
+In our study, we provide information on the movements and non-breeding distribution of eiders nesting in the western and central Aleutian Islands.

+2006.
+We marked 26 birds in the Near Islands group (Aleutian Islands) which includes Attu, Agattu, Shemya, Alaid, and Nizki islands (Fig. 1).
 Marking activities were spread amongst colonies on each island, with daily support from the Refuge vessel M/V Tiglax.
 We implanted (Korschgen et al. 1996, Mulcahy & Esler 1999) coelomic transmitters with percutaneous antennas.
 We used PTT-100's (Microwave Telemetry, Columbia, Maryland) that have a maximum expected life span (total hours transmitting) of 1400 hr and were programmed to last 2 years (2 winters, molting periods, and spring and autumn migrations, and 3 breeding seasons).
 Nesting common eiders were marked from 4 islands; the final number of birds marked per island varied and was dependent on the number and availability of nests, weather, and vessel schedule.
 Eiders were captured with dip-nets and by hand.